Firth of Clyde: Conservation

 In September 2008, Scotland's first No Take Zone (NTZ) was introduced in Lamlash Bay, on the Isle of Arran.
 The result of a community effort, led by the Community of Arran Seabed Trust (C.O.A.S.T).
 The NTZ was introduced to protect delicate marine communities, such as Maerl.
 Maerl is a slow-growing coral-like calcareous red algae (it grows only 1 mm per year) and is an important Scottish species.
 Maerl beds are locations of high biodiversity and are crucial nursery grounds for both young scallops and young fish.
 Studies show that both scallop dredging and organic waste from fish farms, significantly impact Maerl.
 Scallop dredging on a Maerl bed has been found to kill over 70% of the Maerl.
 Monitoring the dredged bed over the next four years found no discernible recovery, suggesting that Maerl beds would require many years free of disturbance in order to recover.

 In 2014, 71200 ha at the south of the Firth between Kintyre Peninsula and the Rhins of Galloway, on the North Channel boundary.
 Designated a Marine Protected Area, the (Clyde Sill MPA), the NatureScot Site Code is 10414, the EU Site Code is 555560461.
 The MPA covers a distinctive sill where fresher water of the Firth mixes with the cooler, more saline water of the North Channel.
 This is a rich environment for plankton, which provide food for fish, that are in turn eaten by higher marine predators and seabirds.

 On 16 December 2015, an area to the south of Arran received a Marine Protected Area designation.

 Water quality

 The water quality of the Firth is monitored by the Scottish Environment Protection Agency (SEPA).
 SEPA have had a monitoring buoy located off the coast of Dunoon since 2009, with data collected every 15 minutes.

+There is also a monitoring buoy further up the Clyde at Govan.

+Scottish Water has the responsibility for the collection, treatment and disposal of waste water in Scotland.
+Scottish Water has installed improved waste water treatment and disposal systems around the Firth in the last decades, consequently the Firth's environment has improved.

 Shipping

 The Firth of Clyde has some of the deepest sea channels in Northern Europe.
 It can accommodate the largest Capesize vessels afloat today.
 As a result, the Clyde has one of the UK's leading ports, at Clydeport, part of The Peel Group.
 The facility handles cargo from container ships at the Greenock Ocean Terminal.

-Supertankers visit the Firth to deliver crude oil to Finnart Oil Terminal in Loch Long, which is connected by pipeline to the Grangemouth Refinery on the Firth of Forth.
-Both owned by Petroineos, a joint venture between Ineos and Petrochina.
-A second pipeline brings back refined oil products to the Finart Oil Terminal for export (in smaller oil tankers) mainly to Northern Ireland.
-The Finnart Oil Terminal is due to cease operation by June 2025.